Dual diagnosis treatment texas - Heights Behavioral Health, Houston

 For many people, yes, especially with our higher-intensity outpatient levels.
 After an ASAM-guided assessment, a licensed clinician confirms whether outpatient is appropriate or recommends a higher level of care first.

-One confidential call connects you with admissions and a clear next step.
+One confidential call connects you with admissions, a clinical assessment, and a clear next step.

 Confidential, private-pay behavioral healthcareCall (877) 549-5102